Alabama schools superintendent: In-person classes to return in fall

 Your voice could help us better tell the story of the COVID-19 crisis in Alabama.
 Follow this link to share your story with us.

 The new guidance comes as coronavirus seems to be surging in Alabama, with 900 new cases reported statewide Friday morning and three new cases in Calhoun County.
-More than 33,000 people in Alabama have now been diagnosed with the virus.
+By Friday morning, 33,717 people in Alabama had been diagnosed with COVID-19.
+More than a quarter of those new cases emerged in the past two weeks.

-Local officials have sometimes been perplexed about how to address what seem to be high-risk portions of the school day, particularly on school buses where kids sit close together.
-Mackey on Friday said that one solution is to have parents keep their kids off the bus if they show new symptoms.
+Most of the state’s businesses had reopened by the beginning of June, and schools remain the one major institution that hasn’t returned to daily, in-person activity.
+State health officer Scott Harris, who spoke at the press conference, said planning for a school year that begins more than a month from now will be challenging.

+“Some of us are not sure what life will look like in one week in Alabama,” Harris said.